Freudenberg, Westphalia: Buildings

 The "Alter Flecken" is Freudenberg's downtown core, built wholly of half-timbered houses.
 It gives the impression of a small town from the 17th century.
 The Alter Flecken was included in the Kulturatlas des Landes Nordrhein-Westfalen (Cultural Atlas of the State of North Rhine-Westphalia) as a "Building monument of international importance".
 The Evangelical church, after Freudenberg got its own parish in 1585, was built as a "fortress church" (i.e. with architecture somewhat reminiscent of a military fortification).
 The belltower is the only one of the former castle's towers still left standing.

 The church in Oberholzklau was built early in the 13th century and is worth seeing as a Romanesque church whose architecture nevertheless plainly shows transition to Gothic.
 The rectory next door, built in half-timbered style, is from 1608.

 Film backdrop

 The prim and proper seeming town has served in, among others, Detlev Buck's film Bundle of Joy as an allegory of a decent, middle-class small town in which behind the scenes things stink.
 Likewise, the town served as the backdrop in the film Lupo und der Muezzin (Diana Film, Munich).

 Economy and infrastructure

 The town is crossed from north to southeast by Autobahn A 45.
 Until the 1980s, there was also a railway connection through the Biggetalbahn to Olpe in the north and through the Asdorftalbahn to Betzdorf in the south.
 Nowadays, a great deal of the former right-of-way has been turned into bicycle trails or filled in with earth.

+Freudenberg is located in the fare association Westfalen-Tarif.